SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 ### Running the Project Locally

 The best place to start is our in-depth guide to [setting up the Swift Package Index for local development](LOCAL_DEVELOPMENT_SETUP.md)!
 If you run into any problems, please [start a discussion](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions) or [join us on Discord](https://discord.gg/vQRb6KkYRw).

-### Contributor License Agreements

-The Swift Package Index is [licensed under the Apache 2.0 license](LICENSE).
-Before we can accept your contributions, you'll need to sign a standard Apache 2.0 Contributor License Agreement.
-We will organise this during your first pull request.